Texas A&M Aggies football: Jimbo Fisher era (2018–2023)

 The Aggies improved substantially in 2020 despite the challenges imposed by the COVID-19 pandemic.
-They finished the season with a 8-1 SEC record, a 9-1 overall result, and a #5 national ranking.
+They finished the season with an 8–1 SEC record, a 9–1 overall result, and a #5 national ranking.
 Texas A&M faced the #13 North Carolina Tar Heels football team at the 2021 Orange Bowl on January 2, 2021.
-The Aggies won handily 41-27.
-The victory produced a combined 3-0 Orange Bowl record for Fisher following his previous successful outings with the Florida State Seminoles football team at the 2013 and 2016 Orange Bowls.
+The Aggies won handily 41–27.
+The victory produced a combined 3–0 Orange Bowl record for Fisher following his previous successful outings with the Florida State Seminoles football team at the 2013 and 2016 Orange Bowls.
+In January 2021, following the Orange Bowl victory, A&M gave Fisher a new ten-year contract worth $95 million fully guaranteed excluding incentives.
 Texas A&M slipped in 2021.
-Despite an upset 41-38 win over the #1 Alabama Crimson Tide football team on October 9, 2021, and a 20-3 rout of the Auburn Tigers football team on November 6, 2021, the Aggies were unable to win consistently.
+Despite an upset 41–38 win over the #1 Alabama Crimson Tide football team on October 9, 2021, and a 20–3 rout of the Auburn Tigers football team on November 6, 2021, the Aggies were unable to win consistently.
 They failed to qualify for a 2021-22 bowl game.
-Ultimately, Fisher steered the team to a 4-4 SEC conference standing and 8-4 overall record.
+Ultimately, Fisher steered the team to a 4–4 SEC conference standing and 8–4 overall record.
+After the 2021 season, Fisher lost his defensive coordinator Mike Elko, who took the Duke head coaching job.

+The Aggies would enter the 2022 with high expectations, ranked #6 in the country.
+They lost six of their first nine games, including a shocking upset loss to unranked Appalachian State in the Aggies' second game.
+The Aggies suffered through a six-game losing streak during the season.
+2022 marked the first time the Aggies had lost six consecutive games since the 1972 season.
+The team finished with a 5–7 mark, missing a bowl game, but ending the season on a positive note with an upset 38–23 victory over #5 LSU.
+In response to the offensive struggles and overall disappointment with the 2022 season, Fisher gave up play-calling duties and hired former Louisville and Arkansas head coach Bobby Petrino as the team's offensive coordinator.
+Fisher was fired as Aggies head coach on November 12, 2023, after having a 6–4 record through 10 games in the 2023 season.
+His contract was bought out for $77.5 million, more than three times the largest buyout in college football history.
+Fisher left College Station with a 45–25 overall record with a 27–21 record in SEC play.
+Defensive line coach Elijah Robinson was named interim head coach for the rest of the 2023 season.